lendot/cattube/README.md

 ## Tips For Videos
 We've found that the best videos are ones filmed from a single, stationary camera.
 If the camera is moving, or the video is cutting between multiple cameras, it gets more confusing for the cats to track.
-Youtube has a lot of good single camera animals-in-nature videos and the like that our cats take really well to.
+Youtube and other places have a lot of good single camera little-critters-in-the-woods videos and the like that our cats take really well to.

 I recommend trying a bunch of different types of videos to see what your cat responds to.
-In addition to the nature videos ours also like videos of animated critters and stuff like balls rolling around.
+In addition to the nature videos ours also like videos of animated critters and things like balls rolling around.
 They're even sometimes interested in gameplay videos from stuff like Tetris or Centipede.
 A while back I put an OK Go video on ours just for laughs and it turns out our cats really like watching it.
 You never know what might grab their attention.